‘Is she being held captive against her will?’ Fears for Maura Murray

 “The biggest way to help not only my case, but other cases of missing people, is to continue to spread awareness – because I believe that there's somebody out there that knows something,” Ms Murray says.
 “And either they haven't said it yet, or they don't even know that what they know is significant.

 “So if we continue to spread awareness, then we might reach those one or two people that know something, and be able to put this puzzle together – because right now, we're just we're missing a couple pieces ... well, more than a couple or missing a lot of puzzle pieces to solve this.
-By by not keeping her story alive, we're never going to reach those people.”
+But by not keeping her story alive, we're never going to reach those people.”

 She points out that Maura has “almost been missing for as long as she was here”